Harshv140702/transfuser-efficiency-study/README.md

 ```

 ## Dataset generation, training and evaluation
-Follow the original TransFuser instructions for training and evaluation.
-The efficiency analysis tools can be used with both the original and efficiency-focused implementations.
+Follow the original TransFuser instructions for generating dataset, training and evaluation.
+The added modifications do not change these processes.

 ## Inference time analysis
 The custom parser (`log_parser.py`) extracts and summarizes inference times from log files (if stored).